offerrall/photoff/docs/index.md

 - **Seamless Integration**: Works with common image formats through PIL interoperability
 - **CUDA-Accelerated Processing**: Harness the power of your GPU for blazing-fast image operations
 - **Memory-Efficient Design**: Optional advanced memory management for optimized buffer management

+## Next Steps

+Now that you understand the basics, you can:

+- Explore the [Basic Operations](docs/basics.md) to learn about loading, saving, and manipulating images
+- Dive into the [Advanced Operations](docs/advanced.md) to discover more complex image processing techniques
+- Check out the [API Reference](docs/api.md) for detailed documentation on all available functions and classes